rayiner/portfolio/README.md

 This was my project for the Google Summer of Code 2005.
 It is a tool that automatically generates foreign function interface (FFI) declarations from C++ headers.
 The program is written in Common Lisp.
 It features:
-- Parsing of an XML representation of C++ programs, accounting for C++'s elaborate semantics
+- Parsing of an XML representation of C++ programs
+- Lowering of complex C++ semantics into a simpler intermediate representation
-- Various transformations to generate more Lisp-like bindings
+- Various transformations to generate more Lisp-like bindings from C++ APIs
 - Generation of C-FFI declarations (attempting to be) compatible with the GCC C++ ABI

 Portions of this code were written by Attila Lendvai, who took over maintainership of the project in 2007.

 ## Synchronized window resizing in KDE/Qt (kwin_netwm_sync.diff)

-I prototyped a KDE/Qt implementation of the METACITY_UPDATE_COUNTER protocol, which had been included in Metacity/GTK+.
-I participated in the ensuing discussion, which led to the standardization of the _NET_WM_SYNC_REQUEST protocol.
+I prototyped a KDE/Qt implementation of the METACITY_UPDATE_COUNTER protocol, which had been included in Metacity/GTK+, but was not standardized and not implemented in KDE/Qt.
+I contributed to the ensuing discussion, which led to the standardization of the _NET_WM_SYNC_REQUEST protocol.

 The prototype involved:
 - Modifications to Qt to cause it to signal when it finishes drawing a frame
-- Modifications to Kwin to avoid resizing and redrawing a window frame until Qt is finished drawing
+- Modifications to Kwin to avoid resizing and redrawing a window frame until Qt finishes drawing
 - Use of the X11 SYNC extension to block the window manager while waiting for the client to redraw

 ## Lisp interpreter (lisp_interpreter)